EvilEyedPigeon/udacity-fsnd-p3-item-catalog/README.md

 Basic features
 --------------

-- JSON endpoints: get the gatalog, all the items in one category, or a single item.
+- JSON endpoints: get the catalog, all the items in one category, or a single item.
-- Categories and items stored on a database ([SQLite](https://www.sqlite.org/)).
+- Categories and items stored in a database ([SQLite](https://www.sqlite.org/)).
-- Third party authentication: using [Google sign-in](https://developers.google.com/identity/sign-in/web/).
+- Third party authentication using [Google sign-in](https://developers.google.com/identity/sign-in/web/).
 - All items are publicly visible.
 Home page shows list of categories, recent items, and all items.
 - Non authenticated users can browse the catalog, but cannot make any modifications.
 - Authenticated users can add, edit, and delete their own items.